BHashemi2021/Cryptocurrencies/README.md

 ## Background

+#### 1- Cryptocurency
-Since its creation in 2009, Bitcoin (CRYPTO:BTC) has become a revolutionary digital currency.
-Because it enables peer-to-peer payments without a third party like a bank, it has set off a tidal wave of other cryptocurrencies and digital assets making use of blockchain technology.
-Blockchain is a digital public ledger where information on each transaction receives a unique "hash" (or identity) and is added to the end of the ledger.
-Bitcoin's success has put blockchain on the map and put its potential to decentralize and improve the digital economy on a path to disrupting the status quo.
+Created first in 2009, Bitcoin (CRYPTO:BTC) has become a revolutionary digital currency as it enables peer-to-peer payments without a third party such as a bank.
+Build based on Blockchain technology, a digital public ledger (or a record-keeping system that maintains participants' identities in secure and (pseudo-)anonymous form information on each transaction) receives a unique "hash" (or identity) and is added to the end of the ledger.

-Why are there so many types of cryptocurrency?
+#### 2- A myriad of different cryptocurrencies
-Blockchain technology is open source, meaning any software developer can use the original source code and create something new with it.
+Blockchain technology is an open source technology, meaning any software developer can use the original source code and create something new.
 Developers have done just that.
-There are estimated to be more than 4,500 different cryptocurrencies in circulation as of this writing, and the figure keeps increasing.
-For reference, it was only about four years ago that the number of cryptos surpassed 1,000 (1).
+It is estimated to be more than 4,500 different cryptocurrencies to date, and the figure keeps increasing.
+In 2017, the number of cryptos surpassed 1,000 (1).

-## Purpose
+## Purpose of the Analysis

 We are creating an analysis for a clients who is preparing to get into the cryptocurrency market.
 This client is a senior manager for the Advisory Services Team at Accountability Accounting.
 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 So, they have asked us to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.